HyperKat/ws-navigator_0.5/README.md

   1. backup template / joomla
   2. unzip folder
   3. zip the mod_wsnavigator folder and install it as joomla extension
+  4. You can choose in settings of the modul after installation: No -> handle  all scripts and styles in the modul (standart)!
+Yes -> handle the scripts/styles in template root (move the files from modul path to template path)!
-  4. add the scripts, fonts and images to your template root
+  5. add external styles fonts and images to your template root...
-  5. build in wrapper in your template (see index.php in example folder)
+  6. build in wrapper in your template (see index.php in example folder)

 Using: